 The various heresies in the Church surrounded this question.
 From the Annunciation, we recognize that at his conception in the womb of Mary Jesus remained fully God and became fully human.
 He did not become the Christ at his baptism as the heresy of Adoptionism would propose.
 Nor was Jesus a powerful created being as the priest Arius would propose in the third century.
 We counter the heresy of Arianism every Sunday when we recite in the Nicene Creed: “God from God, Light from Light, true God from true God, begotten not made, consubstantial with the Father; through him, all things were made.”

 Arianism taught that Jesus was a created being, the highest of beings made by God, but created none the less.
 The Church teaches that Jesus is begotten not made.
 He was, is, and always will be God, the Second Person of the Trinity.
-He is God the Son consubstantial, homoousios, meaning of one and the same substance as God the Father.
+He is God the Son consubstantial, homoousios, which means of one and the same substance as God the Father.
 The Father and the Son are one in substance, yet distinct in their operation.
 The Father begets, the Son is begotten.

 Adoptionism and Arianism are but two of the early heresies that arose, of which Arianism gained more of a following.
-Arianism stills rears its head today in practice as it did then because of the unwillingness of those who will not acknowledge that the divine could become human.
+Arianism still rears its head today in practice as it did then because of the unwillingness of those who will not acknowledge that the divine could become human.
 This goes back to our starting question that was asked about John.
 “Who are you?”

 We are human beings created in the image and likeness of God.
 We are physical beings with a rational soul, we are invited to embrace the reality that we are human and through our participation in the life of Jesus, we also become divine.
 Do we reject our humanity, our created status, trying to determine our own destiny on our own terms, to put ourselves in the place of God, or are we like John the Baptist, and acknowledge the gift of who we are and the mission God invites us to participate in?